-Generally, a WQIA is required under Section 61-12 of the ordinance for:
+Generally, a WQIA (§ 61-12) is required for:

-- Any proposed land disturbance or development within an RPA, including development permitted under § 61-7.A - Any RPA buffer modification or encroachment, including modifications or encroachments permitted under § 61-7.B or C (Section 4.8). - Any proposed land disturbance or development on slopes greater than or equal to 15 percent located adjacent to the landward boundary of the RPA buffer - Exempted activities under § 61-15, including passive recreation facilities and associated amenities (e.g., trails, boardwalks, bike paths etc.), natural resource conservation, and historic preservation (Section 4.9)
+- Any proposed land disturbance, development, or redevelopment within an RPA, including development permitted under § 61-7.A. - Any RPA buffer modification or encroachment, including modifications or encroachments permitted under § 61-7.B or C.(Section 4.5.1). - Any proposed land disturbance or development on slopes greater than or equal to 15 percent located adjacent to the landward boundary of the RPA buffer. - Exempted activities under § 61-15 including passive recreation facilities and associated amenities (e.g., trails, boardwalks, bike paths etc.), utility and transportation projects, and historic preservation (Section 4.5.2)

-A streamlined WQIA submission is also required for development activities on sites that disturb less than 2,500 sf (Section 4.7).
+A WQIA submission is also required for development activities on sites that disturb less than 2,500 sf (Section 4.7).